department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>Access Your VA Labs and Test Results</b></a>
-    <p>Sign in to view, download, and print your VA labs and test results.</p>
+    <p>View, download, and print your VA labs and test results.</p>
   </div>

   <div class="link">
     <a href="#"><b>Order Hearing Aid Batteries or Prosthetic Socks</b></a>
-    <p>Sign in to order new hearing aid batteries or prosthetic socks from VA.</p>
+    <p>Order the items you need online for home delivery.</p>
   </div>

   <div class="link">
     <a href="#"><b>Manage Your VA Medical Records (VA Blue Button)</b></a>
-    <p>View, download, and print your VA health records.</p>
+    <p>Build your personal health record and dowload reports to share with your VA and non-VA doctors.</p>
   </div>

   <div class="link">